JonasAls89/ecovadis/README.md

     ```
         yarn install
     ```
-4. run to run the script:
+4. execute to run the script:
     ```
         yarn swagger
     ```